krishnaprasadtrasi/CS6886W-A_1/README.md

    download_model.ipynb
    ```

-2. **Run the notebook and provide:**
+2. **Run the notebook and provide below details at the beginning of file:**
    - **Username**: Username of wandb.io account
    - **Project Name**: Project name
-   - **Run ID**: Needed only if Option B manual download option chosen .Get this from your wandb dashboard like by identifying the run which has maximum validation accuracy (best performing run)
+   - **Run ID**: Needed only if Option B (manual download option) chosen.
+Get this from your wandb dashboard like by identifying the run which has maximum validation accuracy (best performing run) Ex: hi5mjzjd
    - The notebook will download the previously trained model from wandb.io and **print the local file path**

    ### Option A: Automatically select best model (based on validation accuracy) -By default
          run = get_best_run(username, project_name)
-      #### Only Username and Project Name are required.
-Run Id if any ignored.
-This will fetch the run with the highest validation accuracy and download the corresponding model.
+       Only Username and Project Name are required.
+Run Id if any provided will be ignored.
+This will fetch the run with the highest validation accuracy automatically and download the corresponding model.

    ### Option B: to download model using specific Run ID
-      #### Comment the line above and uncomment this instead in download_model.ipynb file and also provide valid run id at the beginning
+       Comment the line above and uncomment this belwo line instead in download_model.ipynb file and also provide valid run id at the beginning
          run = get_run(username, project_name, run_id)

 ### Step 4: Test the Model

 Seed configuration has been set in config.json file. "seed": { "value": 42 }

 ```bash
 python tester.py <path_to_model>